Alejoboga20/gif-expert-app/README.md

 ## Concepts

 - Use of [GIPHY-API](https://developers.giphy.com/dashboard/)
 - Using props to communicate between components.
+Adding validations with propTypes.